xariskaliakatsos/Triangle-Discovery-in-MultiLayered-Graphs/README.md

 ## 1. About

 **Triangle Discovery in Multi-Layered Graphs** is a project that was created as a semester Project in the context of “Mining from Massive Datasets” class.
 MSc Data and Web Science, School of Informatics, Aristotle University of Thessaloniki.
+The project team conisted of me and Vasiliki Parousidou.

 ## 2. Introduction